The Financial Conduct Authority

 Use for marketing purposes

-We may use information held about you, to provide you with information about other products and services which we offer, and which we feel may be appropriate to you, by email, telephone, post or other means.
+We may use information held about you, to provide you information about other products and services which we offer, and which we feel may be appropriate to you, by email, telephone, post or other means.

 Policy terms and conditions and warranties